strapi/documentation/docs/user-docs/latest/plugins/installing-plugins-via-marketplace.md

 ::: tip TIPS

 - The search bar displays incremental search results based on the plugin/provider name and description.
-- Use the "sort by" button or set filters to find plugins more easily.
+- Use the "Sort by" button or set filters to find plugins more easily.

 :::